Education Degree

 All About Electrical and Electronic Engineering degrees

 At the heart of modern life are electrical power and systems – and so are electrical and electronics engineers.
-To mention only a few examples, pioneers working in these fields influenced the 21st century with inventions such as universal electric power systems, tv, the radio, and medical imaging.
+To mention only a few examples, pioneers in these fields influenced the 21st century with inventions such as universal electric power systems, TV, the radio, and medical imaging.
 Among the most popular electronics and electrical engineers you may have heard of are Nikola Tesla (the founder of industrial electricity and electromagnetism), Thomas Edison (the light bulb maker and the record player inventor), Jack Kilby (the pocket calculator inventor and the integrated circuit), Marcian Hoff (the microprocessor inventor) and Martin Cooper (the handheld calculator inventor) Degrees in electrical engineering will provide students with knowledge of how the industry works and will also provide them with the technical expertise and practical experience required to design, test and develop electrical and electronic systems.

 Electronic Engineering degrees